athelas-NEU/PulseOxThermo/README.md

 - Can run off of 3.3 - 5 Volts.
 - SCL, and SDA pins have 4.7k pull up resistors built into the PCB.
 No need for extra when breadboarding.

-#### Pulse Ox Register Values to be effective
+### Pulse Ox Register Values to be effective

 These settings control the brigtness for the LEDs and the adc conversion rate.
+Shouldn't need to change the adc rate though.

 The following values can be found in the [max30102.cpp](RD117_ARDUINO/max30102.cpp) source file, specifically lines [Lines 136 - 141](https://github.com/athelas-NEU/PulseOxThermo/blob/918f1fb7174216ff736ba9c4da13137edc1819e9/RD117_ARDUINO/max30102.cpp#L136-L141).